 Community input will help the City make quality decisions to create a more livable community for all Huntington Beach residents and businesses.
 Comments and feedback during public meetings will be reviewed and used to identify community issues, goals, and policies.
-All of this information will help staff develop the draft General Plan update, which will be available for public review late 2015.
+All of this information helped staff to develop the draft General Plan update, which can be viewed here

 18. When are public meetings being held?